CHA2DS2-VAScStart Assessment

 Does this replace medical advice?

-No. It is a decision‑support tool and not a substitute for professional diagnosis or treatment.
+No. It supports decision‑making but is not a substitute for professional diagnosis or treatment.

 Q